-The subsidiary undertaking, Sesame Limited (SL), is categorised as a 'flexible portfolio' firm under the FCA's supervision regime, which is the least intrusive form of supervision for FCA solo regulated firms.
-SL is also classified as an 'enhanced scope' firm for the purposes of the FCA's Senior Managers and Certification Regime (SMCR) meaning that, due to its size, there are additional requirements placed upon it by this regime, including further obligations placed upon Senior Managers and the requirement to provide the FCA with an updated Management Responsibilities Map whenever there is a material change to the responsibilities of Senior Managers or a material change to the governance structure/governing function holders within SL.
+The Company previously operated as an appointed representative ("AR") of the fellow SBG subsidiary undertaking, SL, but this AR relationship was terminated during 2021.
+SL is categorised as a 'flexible portfolio' firm under the Financial Conduct Authority's ("FCA's") supervision regime, which is the least intrusive form of supervision for FCA solo regulated firms.
+SL is also classified as an 'enhanced scope' firm for the purposes of the FCA's Senior Managers and Certification Regime ("SMCR") meaning that, due to its size, there are additional requirements placed upon it by this regime, including further obligations placed upon Senior Managers and the requirement to provide the FCA with an updated Management Responsibilities Map whenever there is a material change to the responsibilities of Senior Managers or a material change to the governance structure/governing function holders within SL.